Haley Alexander, MS, LPC, LMHC

 Growth happens here—not because you're broken, but because you're ready to live more fully.

-You may be used to pushing through cycles of overthinking and emotional exhaustion, lying awake replaying conversations, second-guessing yourself, or feeling like your mind never fully shuts off.
-Over time, the stress builds.
-You might notice constant tension in your body, a shorter fuse with the people you care about, or the sense that you’re running on empty but can’t seem to stop or reset.
+Do you ever feel like you’re pushing through cycles of overthinking and emotional exhaustion, lying awake replaying conversations, second-guessing yourself, or feeling like your mind never fully shuts off?
+I know that, over time, the stress builds.
+It could feel like constant tension in your body, a shorter fuse with the people you care about, or the sense that you’re running on empty but can’t seem to stop or reset.

-I’m Haley- An anxiety and burnout therapist in McKinney, Texas that works with adults who feel stuck in cycles of overthinking, stress, and emotional exhaustion and want to regain control so they feel like themselves again.
+I’m Haley- An anxiety and burnout therapist in McKinney, Texas that works with adults who feel stuck in cycles of overthinking, stress, and emotional exhaustion and want to learn to regulate their emotions so they feel like themselves again.

-In this space, you don’t have to have it all figured out.
-Whether you’re navigating anxiety, burnout, caregiver fatigue, relationship strain, or feeling stretched too thin by the weight of daily life, we’ll take a closer look at what you’re carrying and how it’s affecting you.
-Together, we’ll make sense of your patterns and build tools that help you respond with more clarity, steadiness, and self-compassion.
+I don’t expect you to have to have it all figured out.
+Whether you’re navigating anxiety, burnout, mental load, relationship strain, or feeling stretched too thin by the weight of life, we’ll take a closer look at what you’re carrying and how it’s affecting you.
+We’ll observe the patterns without judgement and build tools that help you respond with more regulation, confidence, and self-compassion.

 Like you, I understand those seasons of challenge, sacrifice, burnout, and eventually, the search for something different.
-As a military spouse, mom, and practice owner, I’ve experienced firsthand how easy it is to prioritize responsibility over your own well-being and how hard it can be to finally make space for yourself.
+As a military spouse, mom, and practice owner, I’ve experienced firsthand how easy it is to take on so much responsibility and shame myself for feeling overwhelmed or irritable.

 That’s what led me to create Compass Care Counseling.
-It’s grounded in one simple truth: healing begins when you make space for what you’re carrying.
+It’s grounded in one simple truth: healing begins when you make space for what you’re carrying without judgement.

-You might find yourself more irritable than you want to be, snapping at the people you care about or withdrawing because everything feels like too much.
+Maybe you notice yourself feeling more irritable than you want to be, snapping at the people you care about or withdrawing because everything feels like too much.
 Small things feel overwhelming.
 Your patience is shorter.
 Your energy is gone.

 I want to help you understand what’s happening underneath all of this, not just cope with it on the surface.
-We begin to identify the patterns that keep you stuck in anxiety and burnout, the pressure you’re carrying, and the ways your mind and body have learned to respond to stress.
-Most importantly, shedding the judgement.
+My work is grounded in Acceptance and Commitment Therapy (ACT) and DBT-informed approaches, helping you build awareness, connect to your values, and respond more mindfully to distress.
+First, we begin to identify the patterns that keep you stuck in anxiety and burnout, the pressure you’re carrying, and the ways your mind and body have learned to respond to stress.
+Most importantly, shedding the guilt and shame, and learning to simply observe ourselves.

-To create a space where joy feels possible.
-Through accessible, compassionate, and evidence-based therapy, I help adults struggling with anxiety, burnout, and relationship stress reconnect with their values, navigate life’s challenges, and reclaim their emotional wellbeing.
-At their own pace, in their own way.
+To create a space where joy feels possible and emotions are valued.
+Through validating, mindful, and judgement free therapy, I help adults struggling with anxiety, burnout, and relationship stress reconnect with their emotions, navigate life’s challenges, and envision a meaningful life for themselves.

 Supportive, Judgment-Free Therapy

 You don’t have to filter yourself here.
 Therapy with me is a space where you can talk openly about your experiences with anxiety, burnout, or relationship challenges without feeling judged or invalidated.
+Cuss words and all.
 Your experiences are taken seriously, and we work together to break the stigma.

 If you’re searching for flexible therapy options, online counseling, or appointments that work with your schedule, online therapy make it easier to get support without adding more stress to your day.
 I offer online therapy and multi-state services to help reduce common barriers to care.
 I am licensed in Washington, Colorado, Texas and Florida as a way to remain accessible and flexible.